bibi21000/libvirt-guests-delayed/README.md

 # libvirt-guests-delayed
-Autostart libvirt guests with a delay.
+Autostart libvirt guests at boot with a delay.

 Installation for Debian/Ubuntu
 ------------------------------